PhillipEnglish/ViaflyProject/README.md

 ![](https://raw.githubusercontent.com/PhillipEnglish/ViaflyProject/master/Gif1.gif)

 Here I use a simple segment controller to sort the data array by price.
 It is assumed that out of stock items are not relevant to the user, so items are only displayed if QTY is greater than zero.
 It should be noted that some of the items in the inventory file have a price of $0.0.
 One question I have is: How would you want this case handled?
-To be comprehensive, I've left included them in the data model, but that does not seem correct for a production app.
+To be comprehensive, I've included them in the data model, but that does not seem correct for a production app.

 > Search the items by name: